Amnesty: Fuel suppliers aiding Myanmar attacks on civilians

 Human rights advocates have been lobbying governments to impose arms embargoes and cut off supplies of fuel that might be diverted for military purposes.
 Opponents of such measures say that blocking aviation fuel supplies would interfere with civilian travel and deliveries of humanitarian aid.

-The Amnesty report outlined examples of how fuel delivered to Myanmar's Thilawa port, near its biggest city Yangon, was diverted to military use despite pledges that it was only to be used by civilian aircraft.
+The Amnesty International report outlined examples of how fuel delivered to Myanmar's Thilawa port, near its biggest city, Yangon, was diverted to military use despite pledges that it was only to be used by civilian aircraft.

-Most of the companies involved in the aviation fuel supply chain that the Amnesty International urged to observe an embargo on shipments replied to the group’s request for comment by saying they had controls in place to prevent supplying the military with fuel.
+Most of the companies that Amnesty International urged to embargo fuel shipments replied to the group’s request for comment by saying they had controls in place to prevent supplying the military with fuel.

 Singapore-based Puma Energy Co., the company handling most aviation fuel supplies to Myanmar, suspended its business there after the military takeover, leaving operations to its local partner.
 Last month, it announced it would sell its share of the business to a locally owned company.

-In a letter to Amnesty International included in its report, Puma said the details the right group provided contributed to its review of its Myanmar investment, which “ultimately led to the decision to exit Myanmar."
+In a letter to Amnesty International included in its report, Puma said the details provided by the rights group contributed to its review of its Myanmar investment, which “ultimately led to the decision to exit Myanmar."
+A spokesperson for Puma, Matt Willey, noted Thursday in an email to The Associated Press that even before being contacted by Amnesty International, the company had commissioned an independent human rights impact assessment whose recommendations also led to the decision to fully leave Myanmar.
 Puma is largely owned by Singapore-based global commodity trading giant Trafigura.

-Puma said it had not sold or distributed any fuel to the Myanmar Air Force since the military takeover and put in place controls to prevent such sales, but became aware of incidents where the air force had managed to breach such controls.
+Puma said it had not sold or distributed any fuel to the Myanmar air force since the military takeover and put in place controls to prevent such sales, but became aware of incidents in which the air force had managed to breach such controls.

-Amnesty said its report “draws on a wide range of sources, including leaked company documents, corporate filings, vessel-tracking data, satellite imagery, public records, and exclusive interviews with defectors from the Myanmar Air Force and sources close to Puma Energy..”
+Amnesty International said its report “draws on a wide range of sources, including leaked company documents, corporate filings, vessel-tracking data, satellite imagery, public records, and exclusive interviews with defectors from the Myanmar Air Force and sources close to Puma Energy.”

-In September, a United Nations-appointed human rights expert called for governments and companies to coordinate efforts to cut off the military-led government of Myanmar from its sources of revenue and weapons, saying life in the Southeast Asian nation has become a “living hell” for many since the generals seized power last year.
+In September, a United Nations-appointed human rights expert called for governments and companies to coordinate efforts to cut off the military-led government from its sources of revenue and weapons, saying life in the Southeast Asian nation has become a “living hell” for many since the generals seized power.